Be Set Free

 Whakaumu Track is a super ride from Opotiki, suited to more skilled riders, and to walkers/runners).
 At present the track has only one entrance, so it is out and back.

-Whakaumu track passes through sensational forest, with soaring nikau palms, beech and rimu.
+Whakaumu track passes through sensational forest, with huge nikau palms, and trees like beech, puriri and rimu.
 There are two pretty waterfalls in the first 2km.
-Birds include kiwi, NI robin, NI weka, kereru and more.
+Birds include kiwi, NI robin, NI weka, kereru (wood pigeon) and more.

 Whakaumu Track starts at an altitude of 180m and climbs to over 300m.
 You may need to walk some stretches.

 Whakaumu is a volunteer trail work project.
-We acknowledge the support of Trail Fund NZ, Ground Effect Slush Fund, Fonterra Grass Roots Fund, Opotiki individuals, Waiotahi Contractors and many other people.
+We acknowledge the support of Trail Fund NZ, Ground Effect Slush Fund, Fonterra Grass Roots Fund, Opotiki individuals, Waiotahi Contractors and many others.

-To get to Whakaumu Track from Opotiki, ride the full Dunes Trail, or ride/drive east on SH35.
+To get to Whakaumu Track from Opotiki, ride the full Dunes Trail, or ride/drive 10km east on SH35.
 Turn onto the Motu Road.
-After 1.5km (soon after the Waiaua marae/church) turn right onto Gaskill Road, then after about 800m, turn sharp left (follow signs to the track from here).
-Head south about 800m, before veering right onto unsealed Taheke rd (was called Block Access Road) where the climbing begins.
-There’s about 5.5km of gravel road from here.
+After 1.5km of the Motu Road (soon after the Waiaua marae/church) turn right onto Gaskill Road, then after 800m, cross the bridge and turn left (follow signs to the track from here).
+After another 800m, veer right onto unsealed Taheke Road (this was called Block Access Road until 2017).

-To get to the track itself, walk/ride beyond the gate to the forestry skid area (about 100m).
-Veer right and start up the hill.
-After 50m, the track start is on the right.
-Ride anywhere up to the 4km sign, and if you wish walk on to 5km.
-Return the same way.
+To get to Whakaumu Track, walk/ride beyond the forestry gate to the forestry skid area (about 100m).
+Veer right on the 4WD road and start up the hill.
+After 50m, just before the road gets steep, the track start is on the right.
+It may be overgrown.

 Accommodation close to the trail